Wednesday, August 31, 2016

 Finders Keepers?

 Playing Elf is never boring, thanks to the world we have to explore and everything in it.
-That includes the puzzles which must be figured out logically and in some sort of order.
+That includes the puzzles that must be figured out logically and in order.
 Oddly, I'm reminded of the old ZX Spectrum games by David Jones.
 You know, trading items with NPC characters who require the silliest of items before providing something you require.
 It's brilliant but only experience and perseverance will grant success.

 Elf is a fascinating and long-winded game that won't be easy to finish.
-The quest is massive but it will entertain you every step of the way with humour and cool ideas: like when you have chased up a ladder, an impressive mechanic.
-Finally, and in true Atic Atac style, a tombstone is erected when dead and is rumoured to be haunted!
+The quest is massive but will entertain you every step of the way with humour and cool ideas: like when you are chased up a ladder (impressive AI).
+Finally, and in true Atic Atac style, a tombstone is erected when dead.
+It's rumoured to be haunted!

 Beautifully drawn graphics with tons of extra colours thrown in.
 Look at that sky!